HaugenBits/HaugPixel/README.md

 ### Hello!

 I am a student at the university of Bergen where I am working on a bachelor degree.

-This will be my space for smaller and larger projects, where as some will be related to school and others for the fun of learning.
+This will be my space for smaller and larger projects, where as some will be related to school and others for the fun of learning. 🌱

+Enjoy the visit!✨

 <!--
 **HaugPixel/HaugPixel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.